-Policy Action Item Number & Brief Description Status 4.
-Encourage the County to require development surrounding the City to dedicate and improve As needed/ongoing action streets to City Standards to provide other transportation improvements, and to pay the City's transportation development impact fees.
-5. Update the Zoning, Subdivision, Streets and Sidewalk chapters of the Municipal Code, as well As needed/ongoing action. as the Standard Conditions of Approval and Standard Specifications and Details as needed.
-6. Develop a traffic calming program, and implement traffic calming measures to minimize the Completed: Traffic calming plan impacts on the use of local streets by vehicular traffic and to maintain/enhance health, safety and livability of the neighborhoods.
+Policy Action Item Number & Brief Description Status 6.
+Develop a traffic calming program, and implement traffic calming measures to minimize the Completed: Traffic calming plan impacts on the use of local streets by vehicular traffic and to maintain/enhance health, safety and livability of the neighborhoods.
 7. Use the Capital Improvement Program and the City's Budget process to prioritize and fund As needed/ongoing action major improvements.
 8. Continue to actively seek federal, state, and regional grants and/or funding.
 Ongoing action 9.
 Use development impact fees to fund any needed improvements as may be required to serve Ongoing action new development.
 Update these fees as necessary.
 10. Install handicapped ramps on street corners.
 Ongoing action 11.
-Explore the feasibility of all traffic signals with centralized control systems.
+Explore the feasibility of (coordinating) all traffic signals with centralized control systems.
 Ongoing action 12.
-Consider establishing limitations on unnecessary truck traffic in residential areas, including City Council deferred study of this matter until GE 10 signed truck routes. completion of the 13 th Street Bridge widening.
-CE-1C Establish policy and actions items as part of the Airport Master Plan and Airport Land Use Completed: Airport Master Plan and Land Use Plan Airport Plan Updates.
-Updates As needed/ongoing action CE-1D 2.
-Pursue federal and state grants for airport improvement projects. ŭ ŭ Transit Continue operation of local bus service and inter-connection with regional transit.
+Consider establishing limitations on unnecessary truck traffic in residential areas, including Adopted a Pavement Management Plan that signed truck routes. provides higher traffic index for arterials and collectors, that will long term eliminate the need for GE 10 designated truck routes.
+CE-1C 1.
+Establish policy and actions items as part of the Airport Master Plan and Airport Land Use Completed: Airport Master Plan and Land Use Plan Airport Plan Updates.
+Updates CE 1D 2.
+Pursue federal and state grants for airport improvement projects.
+As needed/ongoing action CE-1D 1.
+Continue operation of local bus service and inter-connection with regional transit.
+As needed/ongoing action Transit 2.
 Make information available on traffic and circulation, as well as transit.
-As needed/ongoing action Transit , As needed/ongoing action OF 1F 3.
+As needed/ongoing action CE 1E 3.
 Require new development to provide bus stops, shelters, and turn outs.
 As needed/ongoing action CE-1E Rail 1.
 Maintain adequate freight rail service to commercial and industrial properties located along the railroad right-of -way.
 As needed/ongoing action 2.
-Coordinate with the San Luis Obispo Council of Governments regarding the potential for Ongoing action commuter rail service.
-3. Investigate expanding Amtrak rail service to the City.
+Coordinate with the San Luis Obispo Council of Governments regarding the potential for commuter rail service.
+Ongoing action Investigate expanding Amtrak rail service to the City.
 SLOCOG is working on this action.
 4. Promote the Amtrak bus feeder link, which provides connections to trains north and south of SLOCOG and SLORTA are working on this action. the City.
-CE-1F 1.
+8 CE-1F 1.
 Implement an ongoing program to identify and eliminate hazardous conditions to pedestrians.
-In progress: ADA study Pedestrian Access 2.
+In Progress FY 06/07: ADA study Pedestrian Access 2.
 Provide safe and convenient pedestrian, bicycle and vehicle access to the Cuesta College To be scheduled & General North County Campus, through specified means.
 Coordination 3.
 Work with San Luis Obispo County and SLOCOG to create/integrate local traffic models as Ongoing action tools to evaluate impacts/formulate appropriate mitigation measures.
 HOUSING ELEMENT The Housing Element is analyzed in a separate table.